 Other Enterprise Options

-Several other platforms operate at enterprise pricing: Conductor ($2,000+/mo with MCP integration), Bluefish AI (enterprise only, AI Brand Vault), Adobe LLM Optimizer ($9,600/mo, requires Adobe stack), and Writesonic Enterprise ($1,499+/mo).
+Several other platforms operate at enterprise pricing: Conductor (sales-gated, with its AgentStack launch), Bluefish AI (sales-gated, six-figure, $43M Series B in April 2026), Adobe LLM Optimizer (~$9,600/mo, requires the Adobe stack), and Writesonic Enterprise (custom).
 Each serves a specific niche within large organizations.
 If you are evaluating at this tier, the question is not cost but fit with your existing marketing stack.

 What the Price Actually Includes: A Feature Breakdown

-The AEO market splits into three categories of platform, and the pricing reflects what you are actually buying.
+The AEO market, which you will also see called AI Optimization (AIO) or generative engine optimization, splits into three categories of platform, and the pricing reflects what you are actually buying.

 Monitoring-only platforms

-Otterly, AIclicks, Peec AI, Semrush AIO, and AthenaHQ sell visibility data.
+Otterly, Peec AI, the Semrush AI Visibility Toolkit, and Rankscale sell visibility data.
 Their pricing reflects the cost of tracking AI search engine responses across multiple engines and organizing that data into dashboards, alerts, and reports.
 You pay for awareness of the problem.

 Execution platforms

-Loudmink, Relixir, Gauge, and (at higher tiers) Profound and Writesonic create content.
+Loudmink, Relixir, Gauge, AIclicks, AthenaHQ, Writesonic, and Profound (via its Agents) all create content.
 Their pricing reflects monitoring plus content generation plus, in some cases, human review and verification.
 You pay for the problem to be identified and fixed.

 The review question: Not all execution is equal.
-Relixir Basic auto-publishes without review.
-Gauge requires heavy editing.
+Relixir auto-publishes with no documented review gate.
+Gauge and AIclicks hand you drafts to edit.
+Writesonic delivers content with no review workflow.
+AthenaHQ and Profound publish through CMS or Shopify integrations.
 Loudmink includes human review by default.
-Writesonic delivers content with no review workflow.
 The "creates content" label covers a wide spectrum of editorial quality and brand safety.

 Automation-first platforms

-AEO Engine and Yolando deploy autonomous agents that create and publish at scale.
-Their pricing reflects high-volume content operations without human oversight.
+AEO Engine (as a done-for-you service) and Relixir (via its autonomous Rex agent) create and publish at scale.
+Their pricing reflects high-volume content operations with little or no review handoff to you.
 You pay for speed and volume.

 The risk calculation: Autonomous content published under your brand without review carries reputational risk.
 One factual error about your pricing, capabilities, or compliance certifications can damage trust permanently.
 As of June 2026, Google's AI optimization guide explicitly debunks AEO hacks including content published purely for AI systems without editorial quality standards.